4GeeksAcademy/rickr-miamipt78-python-flask-api-tutorial1/.learn/exercises/01-hello-world/README.md

 During this tutorial, we'll be building a REST API using the Python programming language and the [Flask library](https://flask.palletsprojects.com/) (ideal for creating APIs).

-But we are going to do it the right way!
-Following all the good practices, we have to install and learn some things first.
+But we are going to do it the correct way!
+Following good practice, we will install and learn some things first.

 ## 📦 Requirements: